neverfox/haida/writeups/lab5.md

 adj-head-int := adj-head-int-phrase.
 ```

-This alone is sufficient to allow sentences like #88-90 to parse correctly.
-However, to prevent the ungrammatical #91 (showing a post-head adverb) from parsing, we had to add the following to `haida.tdl`:
+While this allowed #88-90 to parse, it placed the adverb after the V or VP it modified.
+To get the correct constituent order, we added the following `POSTHEAD -` specification to the the adverb-lex type in `haida.tdl`:

 ```
 adverb-lex := basic-adverb-lex & intersective-mod-lex &